development

 A package format (Android App Bundle for Google Play, or a group of apps sold together on the App Store) that optimizes delivery or bundles multiple apps at a discount.

-App Bundle has two distinct meanings in mobile development.
-On Android, it refers to the Android App Bundle (AAB) publishing format that Google Play uses to generate optimized APKs for each device.
-On the Apple App Store, it refers to a collection of apps sold together as a discounted package.
+App Bundle carries two meanings in mobile development.
+On Android, it refers to the Android App Bundle (AAB) publishing format that Google Play uses to generate optimized APKs per device.
+On the Apple App Store, it describes a collection of apps sold together at a discounted price.

 Android App Bundle (AAB)

-The Android App Bundle is the required publishing format for Google Play.
-Instead of uploading a single universal APK, developers upload an AAB file that contains all compiled code and resources.
-Google Play then uses Dynamic Delivery to generate and serve optimized APKs tailored to each user’s device configuration, including only the code, resources, and native libraries needed for that specific screen density, CPU architecture, and language.
-This results in smaller download sizes for users.
+The AAB is the required publishing format for Google Play.
+Instead of uploading a single universal APK, developers upload an AAB file containing all compiled code and resources.
+Google Play then uses Dynamic Delivery to generate APKs tailored to each device, including only the libraries needed for that screen density, CPU architecture, and language.
+The result is a smaller download for every user.

 Apple App Store Bundles

-On the Apple App Store, an App Bundle is a marketing feature that lets developers group multiple paid apps together and offer them at a discounted price.
-Users who already own some apps in the bundle pay a reduced price that accounts for their existing purchases.
-This is a strategy to cross-promote related apps and increase overall revenue.
+On the Apple App Store, a bundle is a marketing feature that groups multiple paid apps at a lower combined price.
+Users who already own some included titles pay a reduced amount adjusted for prior purchases.
+This approach cross-promotes related apps and lifts total revenue.

 Why It Matters

-For Android developers, the AAB format is mandatory for Google Play and directly reduces app size, which improves install conversion rates.
-For Apple developers, creating app bundles is a monetization and marketing strategy that can drive downloads across a portfolio of apps.
+For Android developers, the AAB format is mandatory for Google Play and shrinks app size, which lifts install conversion rates.
+For Apple developers, bundling is a monetization and marketing tactic that drives downloads across an entire app portfolio.